2syume/EHentaiInfoTelegramBot/README.md

 # EHentaiInfoTelegramBot

-A telegram bot that reterive info from EHentai url.
+A telegram bot that retrieves infos and covers from EHentai urls.

 ## Usage